k2view-academy/K2View-Academy/articles/22_reference(commonDB)_tables/02_reference_table_fabric_studio.md

 ## Attach the Reference Table to an LU Schema

-Before accessing the Reference Table from a specific LU, or before it can be used as a [lookup object](/articles/03_logical_units/15_LU_schema_edit_reference_tab.md#how-do-i-edit-a-reference-tab), it must be attached to the LU, in which case it is automatically synchronized when executing a ```get``` on LUI.
+Before accessing the Reference Table from a specific LU, or before it can be used as a [lookup object](/articles/03_logical_units/15_LU_schema_edit_reference_tab.md#how-do-i-edit-a-reference-tab), it must be attached to the LU.

 ### Configure LU to Use a Reference Table